CloudLabsAI-Azure/hack-in-a-day-challenges/visual-assistant-with-gen-ai/overview.md

 - **Challenge 05: Build a Visual Assistant Web Interface**
 Create a simple Streamlit-based dashboard to upload images, view AI results, and interact with Generative AI commentary in real-time.

-- **Challenge 06: Clean Up Resources**
-Remove all Azure resources to prevent extra costs and complete your Visual Assistant workflow.

 ## Support Contact